Olical/HashStorage/README.md

 As you can see I am also creating an instance of `HashStorage` when it is loaded, this is required for it to function.
 When you create an instance all of the required events are registered with the browser.

+### Manipulating with links

+You can easily edit the hash object with HTML links, here is an example.

+	<a href='#{"messageSent":true}'>Send the message</a>

+Thats it.
+When a user clicks your link the hash object will be updated with the new boolean, `messageSent`.
+You can then add more values like this.

+	<a href='#{"volume":0}'>Mute volume</a>

+If a user clicks both of these links then the hash object will contain both variables.
+This is because the old and new objects are merged recursively.
+That means you can overwrite deeply nested values if you require.
+Here is an example of nested objects.

+	<a href='#{ "music": { "volume": 3, "file": "sound.mp3" } }'>Start</a>
+	<a href='#{ "music": { "file": "newSound.mp3" } }'>Change song</a>

+A user can click the first and then the second links.
+The volume will stay the same but the file will be overwritten.

 ## License

 [![Creative Commons License](http://i.creativecommons.org/l/by/3.0/88x31.png)](http://creativecommons.org/licenses/by/3.0/)